YuanEldaif/MEFA/README.md

 **NOTE**: All configs and arguments use the pixel range [0, 255] for adversarial perturbation adv_eps and attack step size adv_eta.
 However, all experiments scale images so that the pixels range is [-1, 1].
 Adversarial parameters are scaled accordingly during execution.
 The Langevin step size langevin_eps in the arguments uses the pixel range [-1, 1].
 ## Environment and Pretrained models
-Please refer to ``requirement.txt`` for the required packages of running the codes in the repo.
+Please refer to ``requirements.txt`` for the required packages of running the codes in the repo.

 Put model pre-trained models under ``weights/diffpure`` for score SDE-based defenses, ``weights/`` for EBM defenses and DDPM-based OOD defenses.